CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Detailed Experimental results on CarRacing

 \subsection{CLUTR with standard regret loss}

-To evaluate the impact of the flexible retret loss, we also run CLUTR with the standard loss from ~\cite{paired}.
-Figure~\ref{fig:clutrp-vs-clutrfp} shows how CLUTR performs without the flexible loss in CarRacing domain.
-The regret is lower without the flexible regret loss, but shows similar pattern.
+We train CLUTR with the standard regret loss for 5M timesteps.
+Figure~\ref{fig:clutrp-vs-clutrfp} compares the impact of standard/flexible regret loss on the regret and agent returns during training.
+With standard regret loss, CLUTR shows a lower regret value, but shows similar pattern.
 The CLUTR agent achieves better returns with flexible loss throughout the training.

-We also evaluate CLUTR with the standard regret loss (as opposed to the flexible regret loss) from~\cite{paired} for the CarRacing tasks.
-Figure~\ref{fig:all-F1-pairedp-vs-clutr} shows how CLUTR performs with the standard regret approximation after 5M timesteps of training.
-To test the Zero-shot generalization on the Car Racing tasks, we evaluate both CLUTR and PAIRED agents on the F1 benchmark.
-CLUTR with standard regret loss, outperforms PAIRED in all 20 test-tracks as seen in Figure~\ref{fig:all-F1-pairedp-vs-clutr}.
-PAIRED struggles to train a robust agent within the allotted training budget.
+Figure~\ref{fig:regret} compares the mean regret and agent training returns with PAIRED.
+CLUTR with standard loss shows much lower regret than PAIRED (Figure~\ref{fig:regret-cr}).
+Figure~\ref{fig:returns-training-cr} shows that the CLUTR agents compete closely, while PAIRED antagonist achieves much higher returns than the PAIRED agent which leads to higher regret returns for the teacher agent but results in a weak student agent.
+To test the Zero-shot generalization, we evaluate CLUTR with the standard loss on the full F1 benchmark.
+Figure~\ref{fig:all-F1-pairedp-vs-clutr} shows CLUTR with standard regret loss outperforms PAIRED in all the 20 test tracks.
+This implies that CLUTR outperforms PAIRED irrespective of the choice of the loss function (standard/flexible).
+Figure~\ref{fig:eval_during_training_cr_clutrp} compares the sample efficiency of CLUTR with the standard regret loss with PAIRED by evaluating the agents on four selected tracks (Vanilla, Singapore, Germany, Italy) during training.
+It can be seen that CLUTR, even without the regret loss, outperforms PAIRED significantly.
+We note that these test environments were not used in any way, neither during training CLUTR (and PAIRED) nor while designing it.

 As mentioned in~\cite{dcd} PAIRED overexploits the relative strengths of the antagonist over the protagonist and generates a curriculum that gradually reduces the task complexity.
-However, CLUTR overcomes this and generates a curriculum where antagonist and protagonist closely compete with each other, as seen in Figure~\ref{fig:all-F1-pairedp-vs-clutr} and shows a robust generalization on the unseen F1 benchmark.
-Figure~\ref{fig:eval_during_training_cr_clutrp} compares sample efficiency of CLUTR without the regret loss with PAIRED by evaluating the agents on four selected tracks: Vanilla, Singapore, Germany, Italy during training.
-It can be seen that CLUTR, even withoput the regret loss, outperforms PAIRED significantly.
-These test environments were used in anyway neither during training CLUTR (and PAIRED) nor while designing it.
+However, CLUTR overcomes this and generates a curriculum where the agent and the antagonist closely compete (Figure~\ref{fig:returns-training-cr}) and shows a robust generalization on the unseen F1 benchmark.